-The V1290 features a parallel readout with the FPGA like read-out controller and all TDCs in the chain configured as slaves.
+The V1190 features a parallel readout with the FPGA like read-out controller and all TDCs in the chain configured as slaves.
 The master sends the token (Tokin in Fig. 2.1) to the first slave chip in the chain which then starts to send its data.
 The read-out of individual words are controlled by a Data_ready / Get_data handshake.
 The token (Tokout in Fig. 2.1) is then passed on to the following slave TDCs in the chain until it finally arrives at the master.

-In continuous storage a slave TDC can be programmed to keep token until no more data; otherwise the TDC passes the token (after one datum has been transferred); in trigger matching mode each slave must be programmed in order to keep the token until the end of the event.
+In continuous storage a slave TDC can be programmed to keep token until no more data; otherwise the TDC passes the token; in trigger matching mode each slave must be programmed in order to keep the token until the end of the event.